joelljones/TortoiseshellOptics/README.md

 # Tortoiseshell Optics
-A responsive website with unique desktop, tablet, and mobile appearances for a fictional optometry office that provides low cost exams and frame fittings.
+A responsive website with unique desktop, tablet and mobile appearances for a fictional optometry office that provides low cost exams and frame fittings.

 - HTML and CSS